University clothing essentials

-If you are heading off to Uni this month, it can be tempting to take your whole wardrobe, because you never know what plans might crop up.
-However, it’ important to be strict on yourself when choosing what clothes to take to uni, because you won’t have much storage space.
+If you are heading off to Uni soon, it can be tempting to take your whole wardrobe, because you never know what plans might crop up.
+However, it’s important to be strict on yourself when choosing what clothes to take to uni, because you won’t have much storage space.

 If you are lucky, you will probably be supplied with a single wardrobe, a small chest of drawers and a couple of coat hooks on the back of the door, that’s definitely not enough room to fit your online shopping addition.